yukoku/my-portfolio/README.md

 # my-portfolio
 This is my portfolio site.
-Project management tool like Redmine.
+Project management tool like R*dm*ne.